gemc/clas12Tags/README.md

 module load clas12
 ```

+The above will load gemc/4.4.2 by default.
 To load production tag 5.1, in addition to the above:

 ```
 module switch gemc/5.1